marionabil93/GitHubTest/README.md

 Contributes the project

 ##Branches
-Master branch , add-copyright branch
+Master branch ,simple-changes branch and some changes in readme on master .

 ##END